elastisys/compliantkubernetes/docs/user-guide/ci-cd.md

 ---
-description: Integrating with CI/CD in Welkin, the security-focused Kubernetes distribution.
+description: Integrating with CI/CD in Welkin, the Kubernetes platform for software critical to our society
 search:
   boost: 2
 tags: